maromcik/edumdns/edumdns/edumdns_server/README.md

 The loop uses `try_recv` for immediate processing when packets are available, falling back to `tokio::select!` for awaiting packets when queues are empty.
 This ensures efficient processing with minimal latency.

-### Cache Management

-The in-memory packet cache:

-- **Structure**: Nested hash maps: `Probe ID → (MAC, IP) → Set<ProbePacket>`
-- **Deduplication**: Prevents storing duplicate packets (based on packet content)
-- **Size Limits**: Clears device cache when it exceeds `BUFFER_SIZE` (1000 packets per device)
-- **Invalidation**: Can be invalidated per probe or per device when data changes
-- **Live Updates**: Forwards new packets to active transmitters in real-time

 ### WebSocket Integration

-The `ServerManager` maintains a registry of WebSocket sessions:

-- **Structure**: `Probe ID → Session ID → Sender<ProbeResponse>`
-- **Registration**: Web interface registers sessions to receive probe updates
-- **Broadcasting**: Can send responses to all sessions for a probe or to a specific session
+The `ServerManager` maintains a registry of WebSocket sessions.
+Web interface registers sessions to receive probe updates that can be sent to all sessions for a probe or to a specific session.
-- **Cleanup**: Automatically removes empty probe entries when all sessions disconnect

 ---

 ## Targeted Packet Transmission

-The `ServerManager` implements targeted packet transmission with comprehensive validation:
+The `ServerManager` implements targeted packet transmission

 ### Validation Process

-Before starting transmission, the following validations are performed:

 1. **Proxy Configuration Check**:
    - If proxy mode is requested but eBPF is not configured, transmission is rejected